Benchmarking Large Language Models with Integer Sequence Generation Tasks

 Benchmarking plays a crucial role in the development and evaluation of large language models (LLMs), helping gauge their abilities across various domains such as natural language understanding, knowledge retrieval, and mathematical reasoning.
 The progress that LLMs have made on challenging benchmarks is remarkable -- matching even the performance of expert humans on advanced problems in the human's domain of expertise.
 With the release of more powerful reasoning models, there is a need for benchmarks that can rigorously test more advanced abilities of these systems.

 In this paper, we introduce a novel benchmark based on integer sequence generation tasks sourced from the Online Encyclopedia of Integer Sequences (OEIS)~\cite{sloane2003oeis,oeis_main}.
-OEIS provides a wealth of information on these sequences under a CC BY-SA 4.0 license, including sequence values that can be used for unit tests as well as sequence definitions and commentary that provide the LLM with information about the sequence.
+During evaluation, the model is provided only the OEIS Name and Comments fields (no sequence values, formulas, or OEIS code).
+Held‑out sequence values are used solely for unit tests.
 The difficulty of these tasks ranges from trivial (A000004 is the sequence of all zeros) to extremely difficult and interesting (A000001 is the number of groups of order n -- ``a fascinating function'' for which Conway et al. \cite{conway2008counting} recently provided only an approximation of the series).
-The benchmark therefore spans problems an undergraduate could solve—such as listing the non-square numbers (A000037) through PhD-level research challenges like counting groups of order n (A000001), and Ramsey numbers (A000789, A000791 and A003323), about which Paul Erd\"{o}s’s famously said that for the Ramsey number $R(6, 6)$ humanity would have a better chance of destroying an invading alien force than computing it.
+The benchmark therefore spans problems an undergraduate could solve—such as listing the non-square numbers (A000037) through PhD-level research challenges like counting groups of order n (A000001), and Ramsey numbers (A000789, A000791 and A003323), about which Paul Erd\"{o}s famously said that for the Ramsey number $R(6, 6)$ humanity would have a better chance of destroying an invading alien force than computing it.
 These tasks are particularly challenging for LLMs, as they require the models not only to understand the sequences but also to implement efficient algorithms that can run quickly (both to test the algorithms and for the expediency of the benchmark).
 This makes integer sequence generation an excellent testbed, especially for reasoning models, which are optimized for tasks such as mathematics and coding.